-In 2000, GCC’s founder Susan Taylor began volunteering in Bali, giving support to sick villagers and providing hospitality and administration training and employment to locals while operating a 5 Star Bed and Breakfast she had established in 1999 under her former Indonesian Company.
+In 2000, GCC’s founder Susan Taylor began volunteering in Bali, giving support to sick villagers and providing hospitality and administration training and employment to locals through a P.T.
+(Indonesian commercial) company established in 1999.
+The P.T.
+Commercial Company managed property development, capital works, renovation and interior design, plus operated a 5 Star Bed and Breakfast.

 In the aftermath of the first Bali Bomb, Susan volunteered at Sanglah Hospital in Denpasar Bali in the emergency wards, working alongside Medical personnel assisting in the care of the critically injured and dying and later volunteered as Trauma Counselling Coordinator.